 Mr. Dominguez is an absolute game-changer in the courtroom, but he is equally as fierce out in the community.
 Always mindful of his own humble beginnings, he provides pro bono legal services to youthful offenders, using his experience as a prosecutor to provide at-risk youth a second chance at becoming productive and successful members of society by way of having their criminal records expunged.
 Miguel is also frequently asked to speak at schools, youth detention centers, and gang summits, sharing his experiences as an at-risk youth turned lawyer, community-leader, and father; constantly challenging young people to dream well beyond their immediate circumstances.
 Mr. Dominguez also works closely with DeKalb Volunteer Lawyers Foundation providing pro bono legal services for victims of domestic violence.

 Mr. Dominguez has been admitted to practice before the Supreme Court of the United States of America.
 He has served as a past-president of the DeKalb Lawyers Association and has been appointed to serve on the State Bar of Georgia’s Committee to Promote Inclusion in the Profession.
-He has been recognized as one of the “Nation’s Best Advocates: 40 Lawyers Under 40” by the National Bar Association, has been honored as one of Georgia Trend’s “40 under 40 Best and Brightest”, and has been listed as one of Super Lawyers’ “Rising Stars.”
-But above all else, Miguel is a dedicated friend and family man.
+He has been recognized as one of the “Nation’s Best Advocates: 40 Lawyers Under 40” by the National Bar Association, has been honored as one of Georgia Trend’s “40 under 40 Best and Brightest,” has been awarded the “Legal Warrior Award” for his civil rights work in the community by the DeKalb Lawyers Association, and has been listed as one of Super Lawyers’ “Rising Stars.”
+But above all else, Mr. Dominguez is a dedicated friend and family man.

 - Civil Rights